spyder-ide/spyder-docs/doc/installation.rst

 .. warning::

    While this installation method is a viable option for experienced users, installing Spyder (and other PyData-stack packages) with ``pip`` can lead to a number of tricky issues, particularly on Windows and macOS.
-   While you are welcome to try this on your own, we unfortunately do not have the resources to help you if you do run into problems, except to recommend our :ref:`standalone installers<standalone_installers_ref>` (Windows and macOS) or :ref:`anaconda_install_ref`.
+   While you are welcome to try this on your own, we unfortunately do not have the resources to help you if you do run into problems, except to recommend our :ref:`standalone installers<standalone_installers_ref>` (Windows and macOS) or a :ref:`installation-conda`.

 You can install Spyder with the ``pip`` package manager, which comes by default with most Python installations.
 Before installing Spyder itself by this method, you need to acquire the `Python`_ programming language.